elsell/open-baby/README.md

 - Amount (Small, Medium, Large)

+### Statistics and Visualizations

+Open Baby includes the following statistics and visualizations, intended to help a parent communicate with a pediatrician and identify trends in their child's activity.

+- Stats (Shows a single number)
+    - Diapers/[Day/Week/Month]
+    - Bottle Feed vol/[Day/Week/Month]
+    - Pump vol/[Day/Week/Month]
+- Charts (Grouping by either hour, day, week, or month)
+    - Diaper Events Over Time
+    - Bottle Feed Volume Over Time
+    - Feeding Periodicity Over Time
+    - Feeding Periodicity Heatmap by Time of Day

+All statistics and charts are linked, so selecting a group in a chart would update the stats to show data from that particular group (day/week/month).

 ## Technical Implementation

 Open Baby is comprised of two main components: the backend and the frontend.